chrisolido/cloudformation-templates/README.md

 This project uses Amazon RDS for Postgres and AWS EC2 for running Ruby on Rails on an ECS (Elastic Container Service) Cluster.

-First deploy the `1-shared-vpc-iam` template on Cloudformation, then deploy as many `2-rails-on-ecs` applications as desired.
-Each application will have its own RDS and ElastiCache instance.
+1. Deploy the `1-shared-vpc-iam` template to setup networking infrastructure
+2. Deploy as many `2-rails-on-ecs` applications as required

+Each Rails application will have its own Postgres RDS instance.

 For local development, make sure `docker` and `docker-compose` are installed.
 Then, simply run `docker-compose up` within the directory.
 Rails should be up at `localhost`.